kateolmstead/rest-api-client/README.md

 <img src="http://www.playnomics.com/wp-content/uploads/2013/03/header-flow-chart-02.png"/>

-Using the PlayRM RESTful API provides you with the flexibility to leverage PlayRM accross multiple games in conjunction with existing systems eg: payments, registration.
+Using the PlayRM RESTful API provides you with the flexibility to leverage PlayRM across multiple games in conjunction with existing systems, such as payments and registration.
 If you already have an existing game server, this may simplify your integration with PlayRM.

 The client SDKs do provide some additional functionality that is not available with a pure server-side integration:
 * Segmented messaging